- The Sisterhood of the Travelling Pants (2005): PG

-It had been years since last I watched either one of these adaptations and so one night I settled in to watch the first film and despite the late hour, couldn’t resist starting the sequel.
-In case you’re unfamiliar with the story, it follows four lifelong 16-year-old best friends – Tibby (Amber Tamblyn), Lena (Alexis Bledel), Bridget (Blake Lively) and Carmen (America Ferrera), who have never been apart for a summer… until this one.
+It’s been years since last I watched either one of these adaptations.
+So one night I settled in to watch the first film and despite the late hour, couldn’t resist starting the sequel.
+In case you’re unfamiliar with the story, it follows four lifelong 16-year-old best friends.
+They are Tibby (Amber Tamblyn), Lena (Alexis Bledel), Bridget (Blake Lively) and Carmen (America Ferrera), and they’ve never been apart for a summer, until this one.
 On one of their shopping trips, they find one pair of pants that “magically” fits each of them perfectly.
-Sure that this means something, the girls decide to mail the pants to each other over a summer of separation – including travel to Greece and Spain, hoping that the pants found them for a reason.
+Sure that this means something, the girls decide to mail the pants to each other over a summer of separation; including travel to Greece and Spain, hoping that the pants found them for a reason.

-Over the next two years, along with their companions of heartbreak and laughter, the pants continue to be a part of the girl’s freshman years of college lives as well as the many people who come and go, touch and change those lives.
+Over the next two years, along with their companions of heartbreak and laughter, the pants continue to be a part of the girl’s freshman years of college.

-Rumors of a third film have been circulating and while I’d be first in line – yes, we do want to see what these girls are up to in their “grown-up” life, I doubt it will ever see production if they cannot reunite the primary four cast members.
+Rumors of a third film have been circulating and while I’ll be first in line, I doubt it will ever see production if they cannot reunite the primary four cast members.
 Something I would completely agree with.
-The scenery in both films is also beautiful, particularly in the final scene of the sequel (one that was lobbied for by the actresses) and each of the sequences in Greece.
-Most people don’t care for the sequels nearly as well, but I wouldn’t be honest if I didn’t say I liked it just as well if not better than the original, mainly because of the change in Bridget.
-She goes from being a girl on the verge of disaster to being a more responsible yet still fun-lovin’ “grownup.”
-Triumphs and tragedies follow these four girls and through it all – bumps and bruises aside, they define the meaning of friendship and that is the primary reason these stories are endearing.
+The scenery in both films is also beautiful; particularly in the final scene of the sequel (one that an actress lobbies for).
+Plus, there’s all those scenes in Greece!
+I like the sequel just as well if not better than the original, mainly because of the change in Bridget.
+Triumphs and tragedies follow these four girls and through it all, bumps and bruises aside, they define the meaning of friendship.
+This is the primary reason these stories remain endearing.